uqlibrary/technology-training/OpenRefine/openrefine.md

 Now that we have narrowed down to the lines with a comma in a name, we can use the `match` function.
 The match function allows you to use regular expressions, and output the capture groups as an array, which you can then manipulate.

-1. On the Authors column use the dropdown menu and select `Edit cells > Transform`
+1. On the Authors column use the drop-down menu and select `Edit cells > Transform`
 1. In the Expression box type `value.match(/(.*),(.*)/)`.
 The `/`, means you are using a regular expression inside a GREL expression.
 The parentheses indicate you are going to match a group of characters.
 The `.*` expression will match any character 0, 1 or more times.
 So here we are matching any number of characters, a comma, and another set of any number of characters.
-1. See how this creates an array with two members in each row in the `Preview` column
+1. See how this creates an array with two members in each row in the `Preview` section

 To get the author name in the natural order you can reverse the array and join it back together with a space to create the string you need:

 1. In the Expression box, add to the existing expression until it reads `value.match(/(.*),(.*)/).reverse().join(" ")`
-1. In the Preview view you should be able see this has reversed the array, and joined it back into a string, without any comma
+1. In the Preview section, you should be able see this has reversed the array, and joined it back into a string, without any comma
 1. Click OK to apply your transformation, and notice how the "true" group of your facet has 0 members

 #### Exporting the data and saving a project